The 20 Most Fun Colleges In America

 Auburn, Alabama

-The home football games for Auburn, the Princeton Review's top Jock School, are packed with students shouting 'War Eagle' -- the school's battle cry.
-It's especially loud during the annual Iron Bowl against the University of Alabama, Auburn's top rival.
+The Princeton Review's top Jock School, Auburn Tiger football games are packed with students shouting 'War Eagle' -- the school's battle cry -- especially during the annual Iron Bowl against rival the University of Alabama.

-Before the game, hundreds of students come out to Auburn's huge tailgates, which are loaded with games, food, and, of course, beer.
+The most recent matchup between the two SEC powerhouses was named 'Game of the Year' by ESPN following an unbelievable last minute upset by Auburn.

 Lewisburg, Pennsylvania